JakeHartline/intuos4-oled-scripts/README.md

-## More detailed explanation
+## A bit more details
 Intuos 4 OLED screen support is in the Linux kernel, but it uses uncommon image format (interweaved, 4 bits per pixel).
-The script uses ImageMagick to convert an image to gray format, then shuffles the order of pixels.
+The script uses ImageMagick to convert an image to "gray" format, then shuffles the order of pixels.

-There are multiple tools to do this.
+There are already multiple tools to do this.
 This one aims to be simple, with least dependencies.
+Should be quite portable too.